Updated July 2018

-The RWA Code of Ethics for Members (“Member Code of Ethics”) serves as a code of professional conduct for RWA members.
+The RWA Member Code of Ethics (“Member Code”) serves as a code of professional conduct for RWA members.
 It is designed to cause RWA members to exhibit integrity, honesty, and other good professional practices, thereby enhancing the romance writing profession.

 The principles of this Member Code are expressed in broad statements to guide ethical decision making.
 These statements provide a framework; they cannot and do not dictate conduct to cover particular situations.

 - RWA members support the preservation of authorial and intellectual property rights.